Smooth times of a flow in dimension 1: Proof of Theorem

 which can be checked to be less than $2^{-k}$.
 Note that if we get a polynomial (in $q_k$) control on the growth of the derivatives of $\f_k-\id$, this last estimate automatically gives one on $\f_k^{-1}-\id$ thanks to Formula \eqref{e:inverse}.

 Now the polynomial control we wish on higher derivatives of $\f_k$ is obtained by induction on the degree of derivation using \eqref{e:Dfk}.
-Thanks to the chain rule and Fa\`a di Bruno's formula for a change, it is enough to prove such a control on the $r$-norm of each piece (other than $\f_k$), namely: $\xi_0$, $\frac1{\xi_0}$ and $\psi^{-1}$ on $[x_k^-,x_k^+]$, and $D\Phi_k$ on $\R$.
+Thanks to the chain rule and Fa\`a di Bruno's formula, it is enough to prove such a control on the $r$-norm of each piece (other than $\f_k$), namely: $\xi_0$, $\frac1{\xi_0}$ and $\psi^{-1}$ on $[x_k^-,x_k^+]$, and $D\Phi_k$ on $\R$.
 We already dealt with $\xi_0$.
-As for $\frac1{\xi_0}$, for all $r\ge 1$,
+As for $\frac1{\xi_0}$, for all $r\ge 1$, a simple induction gives :

 where $Q_r$ is a universal polynomial (independent of $\xi_0$) in $r+1$ variables.
 According to Lemma \ref{l:nu0}, for each $r$, the numerator of \eqref{e:Df0p} is bounded independently of $(q_k)_k$.
 As for the denominator, $|\xi_0(x)| \ge u_k$ for all $x \in [x_k^-,x_k^+]$, so by definition \eqref{e:uk} of $u_k$,